basics-lab/qsft/README.md

 ### Quick Start
 <a id=quickstart></a>
-The main functionality of our algorithm is availible in the `QSFT` class.
+The main functionality of our algorithm is available in the `QSFT` class.
 Example usage is given below:

 ### Signals
 <a id=signals></a>